Think Fructose Malabsorption might be cause of your Digestive discomfort?

 How To Identify If You Have Fructose Malabsorption

 There is a breath test you can take to see if you have fructose malabsorption.
-It’s a breath test that I use with my clients that prefer to see test results on paper to see if they need to reduce the fructose in their diets to relieve their digestive symptoms.
-This test uses the same method as the SIBO test so you can order them together to see if you are suffering from one or both of these issues.
+It’s a breath test that I use with my clients that prefer to see test results on paper.
+They can then see if they need to reduce the fructose in their diets to relieve their digestive symptoms.
+This test uses the same method as the SIBO breath test.
+You can order them together to see if you are suffering from one or both of these issues.

 The other method used to identify fructose malabsorption is an elimination diet.
 Depending on your individual situation we can use either a FODMAP elimination diet if we suspect other food elements are involved, or just a fructose elimination diet.